calltrace/traverse/README.md

 1.  **Input:** Takes one or more Solidity `.sol` files or directories as input.
 2.  **Parsing:** Parses the combined source code using `tree-sitter-solidity` to build an Abstract Syntax Tree (AST).
-3.  **Call Graph Generation:** Analyzes the AST to identify function/modifier/constructor definitions and call sites, constructing an internal Call Graph representation.
-This graph includes nodes for definitions and edges for calls (with sequence numbers) and explicit returns (with return values where possible).
+3.  **Call Graph Generation:** Analyzes the AST using a configurable pipeline architecture:
+    * **Contract-Handling:** Identifies function/modifier/constructor definitions and builds the node structure.
+    * **Calls-Handling:** Analyzes call sites and creates edges between nodes.
+    * Each step can be individually enabled or disabled, and configured via command-line parameters.
+4.  **Return Edge Generation:** Analyzes return statements to add explicit return edges with return values where possible.
-4.  **Serialization:** Converts the internal Call Graph into the desired output format:
+5.  **Serialization:** Converts the internal Call Graph into the desired output format:
     *   **DOT:** Serializes the graph directly into DOT language.
     *   **Mermaid:** Traverses the call graph starting from public/external entry points (simulating user interaction) to generate a contract-level sequence diagram in MermaidJS syntax.